 Extra Expenses

 The standard child support guidelines do not cover many of the added costs and expenses that come with raising a child with disabilities.
 In addition to increased medical bills and out-of-pocket costs, the child may need special accommodations at home or at school.
-For example, the primary residential parent of a child requiring a wheel chair may need to remodel a bathroom or add a lift to the car in order to bathe or transport the child.
+For example, the primary residential parent of a child requiring a wheelchair may need to remodel a bathroom or add a lift to the car in order to bathe or transport the child.
 While some of these expenses may be covered by insurance or other programs, many of these expenses will need to be shared between the parents.

 When considering child support and the division of marital assets, both parents should consider what type of expenses the disabled child will have in the future.
 Child support orders can be difficult and time-consuming to change, so it is better to consider all possible future expenses at the time that the agreement is made.